tamouse/tamouse/README.md

 ## 💬 Ask me about

-- Becoming an anti-racist, unlearning oppression
+- Mentoring
 - Leveling up as a software engineer
 - Watercolour painting, and making art in general
 - Being more collborative, facilitative, and generally more helpful
+- Becoming an anti-racist, unlearning oppression

 ## 📫 How to reach me: